Unsupervised Progressive Learning and the STAM Architecture: Introduction

 \section{Introduction}

-The {\em Continual Learning (CL)} problem is predominantly addressed in the supervised context with the goal being to learn a sequence of tasks without ``catastrophic forgetting''~\citep{goodfellow2013empirical, Parisi:2018, Ven:2019}.
-There are several CL variations but a common formulation is that the learner observes a set of examples $\{(x_i, t_i, y_i)\}$, where $x_i$ is a feature vector, $t_i$ is a task identifier, and $y_i$ is the target vector associated with $(x_i, t_i)$ \citep{chaudhry2018efficient,chaudhry2019episodic,Lopez-Paz:2017}.
+The {\em Continual Learning (CL)} problem is predominantly addressed in the supervised context with the goal being to learn a sequence of tasks without ``catastrophic forgetting'' \cite{goodfellow2013empirical}.
+There are several CL variations but a common formulation is that the learner observes a set of examples $\{(x_i, t_i, y_i)\}$, where $x_i$ is a feature vector, $t_i$ is a task identifier, and $y_i$ is the target vector associated with $(x_i, t_i)$ \cite{Lopez-Paz:2017}.
 Other CL variations replace task identifiers with task boundaries that are either given \cite{Hsu:2018} or inferred \cite{Zeno:2018}.
-Typically, CL requires that the learner either stores and replays some previously seen examples~\citep{aljundi2019online,aljundi2019gradient,Gepperth:2017, hayes2018memory,Kemker:2017, Rebuffi:2016} or generates examples of earlier learned tasks~\citep{kemker2018fear,liu2020generative,Shin:2017}.
+Typically, CL requires that the learner either stores and replays some previously seen examples \cite{Rebuffi:2016} or generates examples of earlier learned tasks \cite{Shin:2017}.

-The {\em Feature (or Representation) Learning (FL)} problem, on the other hand, is unsupervised but mostly studied in the {\em offline context}: given a set of examples $\{x_i\}$, the goal is to learn a {\em feature vector} (of a given, fixed dimensionality) $h_i=f(x_i)$ that, ideally, makes it easier to identify the explanatory factors of variation behind the data~\citep{Bengio:2012}, leading to better performance in tasks such as classification or clustering.
+The {\em Unsupervised Feature (or Representation) Learning (FL)} problem, on the other hand, is unsupervised but mostly studied in the {\em offline context}: given a set of examples $\{x_i\}$, the goal is to learn a {\em feature vector} $h_i=f(x_i)$ of a given dimensionality that, ideally, makes it easier to identify the explanatory factors of variation behind the data~\cite{Bengio:2012}, leading to better performance in tasks such as clustering or classification.
 FL methods differ in the prior $P(h)$ and the loss function.
-Autoencoders, for instance, aim to learn features of a lower dimensionality than the input that enable a sufficiently good reconstruction at the output \citep{bengio2014autoencoders,kingma2013autoencoding,tschannen2018recent, zhou2012online}.
-A similar approach is self-supervised methods, which learn representations by optimizing an auxiliary task \citep{berthelot2019mixmatch,Doersch:2015,gidaris2018unsupervised,kuo2019manifold,Oord:2018,sohn2020fixmatch}.
+A similar approach is self-supervised methods, which learn representations by optimizing an auxiliary task \cite{gidaris2018unsupervised}.